 Four of Britain's best-known crime writers turn detective in a brand-new series Once Upon a True Crime.
 In Episode 1, author Peter James revisits the chilling Babes in the Woods murders from 1986 when two nine-year-old girls, Karen Hadaway and Nicola Fellows, were found dead in a Brighton park.

 On 9th October 1986 in Brighton, 10-year-old Nicola Fellows was playing after school with her friend, nine-year-old Karen Hadaway on the Moulsecoomb estate on which they lived.
 They were spotted together by their neighbours, which was the last time they were seen alive before they were taken, raped and strangled.

-Now, 32 years after their bodies were found, the case has finally been closed and that the Babes in the Wood case could be added to the list of cases that have been solved after decades.
+In 2018, 32 years after their bodies were found, Russell Bishop, the original suspect (who died in January 2022) was convicted of the double murder.
+The case was finally closed and that the Babes in the Wood case could be added to the list of cases that have been solved after decades.

 One such case in the UK is the murder of Joan Harrison in Yorkshire in 1975.
 Joan, a sex worker, had been brutally murdered.
 She had been raped (semen was found in her vagina and rectum) and then kicked to death.
 The killer had bitten her breast so hard, he had left an imprint of his teeth.
 Her body was left in a garage.
 For years, it was thought that she was a victim of the Yorkshire Ripper, but the case went unsolved.
 Then, in 2011, police announced they had solved the murder.
 The only problem was the suspect, a man named Christopher Smith, had died in 2008.
 He had been caught drink driving that year and had his DNA swabbed, but died of a heart attack days after.
 A note that seemed to confess to the crime was also found at his house.